Saturday, November 17, 2018

 Long ago, in the unwritten antediluvian past, humans evolved skeletons that supported their ability to stand on two legs.
 No more scampering about like chimps.
 Ancient humans learned to stand up, look around, and use their hands for all sorts of activities while walking.

 The Lindell sermon page refers to various scriptures cited to support the pastor's view that Christians ought to be wary of the devil.
-There's a list of "8 Things We Know About Satan."
+For example, there's a list of "8 Things We Know About Satan."

 That concept of "We Know" is of course a matter of how Christians interpret the Bible texts and use their reason to apply old texts to modern life--matters like yoga and meditation that are not mentioned in the Bible.

 Who cares about one man's sermon?
 Well, those who practice yoga in the Ozarks care.
 Early reports indicate some businesses were negatively affected.
 But Rev. Lindell is not alone in his views.

 According to Relevant Magazine, Clergyman Mark Driscoll of Mars Hill Church in Seattle, preached a sermon titled, "Jesus and Demons."
 Driscoll also denounced yoga as demonic (seattlepi).

 Go back a few years and find a story in the Independent about an Irish priest, Father Roland Colhoun, who warned people against a path leading into "the bad spiritual domain" and "Satan and The Fallen Angels."